ofer987/trike-programming-language-test/number_wrangling/README.md

 ## Notes

 1. This has only been tested with positive integers and the value 0.
 2. Operations that result in division by zero are ignored.
 They are reported to the log file `log/app.log`.
 And the results are omitted.
+So for example, if 100 guesses are requested, but one of them fails for whatever reason (like division by zero), then only 999 guesses will be displayed and reported.

 ## Instructions